-Usually, when a couple first enquires with us for wedding flowers, they send a list of items accompanied by some amazing pictures from Pinterest and ask for costings, the reality is no one can afford those pictures.
+Usually, when a couple first enquires with us for wedding flowers, they send a list of items accompanied by some amazing pictures from Pinterest and ask for costs.
+The reality is few can afford those pictures.
 Those pictures are from celebrity weddings or corporate events where there’s usually a larger budget.

-So we always ask all our couples to let us know what they feel comfortable spending, and we’ll try and create a day for you that fits within this.
-We are aware of the costs involved and always try to offer the most value for money whatever the budget, guiding them on where to spend vs save.
+So, we always ask all our couples to let us know what they feel comfortable spending.
+Then, we’ll try and create a day for you that fits within this.
+We are aware of the costs involved and always try to offer the most value for money whatever the budget.
+We guide engaged couples on where to spend and how to save.

-Flowers are expensive there is no way around it but we have learned there are ways to make your budget go that bit further and we wanted to share our tips:
+Flowers are expensive there is no way around it.
+That being said, we have learned there are ways to make your budget go that bit further and we wanted to share our tips:

 - We recommend you design flowers by colour and style rather than exact flower varieties for more flexibility.